secretflow/secretflow/docs/developer/design/programming_in_secretflow.md

 Secretflow aims to provide privacy-preserving machine learning and data analysis.
 The scenarios it faces are naturally across-silo distributed.
 Providing an efficient and concise programming model is one of the main challenges SecretFlow faces.

 The two common distributed programming ideas can be mainly classified into two modes.
 - The first mode is what we call multi-controller.
-That is, developers need to write code for each participant separately, And usually through MPI semantics (such as all_gather, all_reduce, etc.) to communicate.
+That is developers need to write code for each participant separately, usually through MPI semantics (such as all_gather, all_reduce, etc.) to communicate.
 Each participant executes its own code to complete the collaborative task.
 For example, SPU of SecretFlow is such a mode.
+By the way, multi-controler codes can be written in same code file if the code logics of each participant are almost same (so called homogeneous code).
 - The second mode is what we call single-controller.
 That is to say, the developer has a global perspective.
-The code logic of each participant is written in the same code, and only one copy of the code needs to be run.
+The code logic of each participant is written in same code file, and only one copy of the code needs to be run.
 The task distribution mechanism (such as ray's remote mechanism) is used to uniformly manage the participants' execution logic.
 A typical example is ray, which provides a driver perspective with a remote mechanism, and users can write distributed code from a global perspective.